pjotrp/biolib/contrib/README.txt

 patches sent upstream.
 This to allow some stability and, sometimes, easier deployment.

-When code is forked it moves to ~/src/clibs.
+When code is forked, and contains many changes, it moves to ~/src/clibs.

-For EMBOSS we import the CVS into git with (on Debian you need git-cvs):
+For EMBOSS we import/update the CVS into git with (on Debian you need git-cvs):

   cd ~/gitcvs